-You might have some lower pelvic pain or backache at any time during the course of the treatment, although most patients usually find they have some pain day around Day 3 or 4.
-If required, and you are able or you are not allergic, you can take paracetamol.
+You might have some lower pelvic pain or backache at any time during the course of the treatment, although most patients usually find they have some pain around Day 3 or 4.
+If required, and you are able and not allergic, you can take paracetamol.

-It is important to contact the Early Pregnancy Assessment Unit (EPAU) or Gynaecology Ward (D7) or attend Emergency Department (ED) if:
+It is important to contact the Early Pregnancy Assessment Unit (EPAU) or attend Emergency Department (ED) if: